kanryu/qfullscreenframe/README.md

 When displaying windows in full screen, you can display additional widgets such as toolbars with overlapping coordinates without vibration of the main window.

-Frames can be displayed at the top or bottom of the screen.
+Frames can be displayed at the top, bottom, left or right of the screen.
 It closes automatically when the mouse cursor leaves the frame.

-WindowSystem's own title bar can be displayed on the frame(call showMaximized()).
+WindowSystem's own title bar can be displayed on the frame(call showWithTitlebar()).
 Minimize, return to normal, close buttons are replaced with appropriate actions, respectively.